vysocan/OHS_2-chibios/ext/wolfssl/IDE/WIN10/README.txt

 First, if you did not get the FIPS files with your archive, you must contact wolfSSL to obtain them.

+The IDE/WIN10/wolfssl-fips.sln solution is for the FIPS v2 #3389 certificate or later.

 # Building the wolfssl-fips project